Why Do Kids Grind Their Teeth at Night? | Pediatric Bruxism Explained

-Bruxism is the medical term for grinding or clenching teeth, and it often happens during sleep without a child even realizing it.
-Parents may first notice the sound, like a light scraping or crunching, while their child is asleep.
-Studies estimate that 15 - 40% of children experience nighttime bruxism at some stage.
+Bruxism is the medical term for teeth grinding or clenching, and it often happens during sleep without a child even realizing it.
+Parents are usually the first to notice, often describing the sound as a light scraping, clicking, or crunching while their child is asleep.

 Common Reasons Kids Grind Their Teeth at Night